 For stage three in our blog series, we’re going to take a deeper dive into stage 3 of the lead management process: optimizing and automating your prospect process flow.
 (Missed a previous post?
-Start here.)
+View all the lead management process stages here.)

 This is an important stage in the lead management process because, while it’s certainly possible to do everything manually, it’s much easier and more efficient to work using an automated system that integrates all of your technologies together.
 (You’re also far less likely to lose leads through the cracks, and your prospects are far more likely to have a positive experience.)